gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 She was sitting at the top of the stairs that led down to her grandfather's cottage, watching the unfamiliar peaks and hating herself, when Niquolas said, "Hoy," behind her hesitantly.
-Erileine grunted without lifting her chin off his knees.
+Erileine grunted without lifting her chin off her knees.

 "Whatcha doing?"
 Niquolas asked.